ETEC and Shigella vaccine development

 - The invasion plasmid antigens (Ipa proteins) of Shigella may be able to serve as broadly protective antigens against diverse serotypes and species.
 We worked with researchers at Oklahoma State University (now located at University of Kansas) to develop a Shigella vaccine based on IpaB and IpaD that, when combined genetically into a single fusion protein (DB Fusion), successfully protected mice against infection with several different Shigella serotypes.
 Activities are now underway to produce a cGMP lot of DB Fusion suitable for clinical testing as an intradermally delivered vaccine.
 This groundbreaking product could be the first serotype-independent vaccine against Shigella.

 - PATH and WRAIR are working in partnership to conduct a preclinical evaluation of different formulations of Invaplex, a vaccine candidate consisting of Shigella lipopolysaccharide (LPS) in complex with IpaB, IpaC, and IpaD proteins.
-Using detoxified forms of the LPS component, the candidate is being evaluated in combination with the original Ipa proteins, as well as with the Ipa DB Fusion described above.
+Using detoxified forms of the LPS component, the candidate is being evaluated in combination with the original Ipa proteins.

 ETEC vaccine development portfolio snapshot